OpenTOSCA/opentosca-vintner/docs/docs/development/index.md

 There is only one release at total.
 During the workflow the string `__VERSION__` inside a Javascript file is replace with the current commit hash.
 The current version can be checked using `vintner --version`.

+## Night

+Every night, the `night` workflow is scheduled.
+This workflow ensures that the latest release is correctly signed and can be executed.